PhyloSofS-Team/DANCE/doc/README.md

 ## CifConverter

-CifConverter is a very simple tool written in C++ that extracts the amino acid sequence of a cif file in a multi-FASTA format.
+CifConverter is a simple tool written in C++ that extracts the amino acid sequence of a CIF file in a multi-FASTA format.

 #### Extraction of amino acid sequences: